Segments & filters

 - Feature education: Target users who aren’t taking advantage of valuable features

-Take action with segments
+Taking action with segments

 Email campaigns